 "Did you study photography?"

 No - I studied journalism at uni.
 My love of photography massively pre-dates my degree though.
 When I was 17, my nickname was Paparazzi Tora...I kid you not!
-During uni I was a nightclub photographer.
-Then I moved to Brighton and started to blog a never-ending stream of photos of friends and family.
+During uni I was a nightclub photographer (woo!).
+Then I started to blog a never-ending stream of photos of friends and family.
 Along the way, something clicked, and I knew this is what I wanted to do.
 I've always loved telling stories, whether that be through words or photos.
 My photography training has been on the job, and in the form of some awesome wedding photography workshops with some of the best wedding photographers in the world.

 "We're a same-sex couple, is this okay?"